We will pray for grandfather,

 We will pray grandfather recovers from his tiredness,

-she said, and pray that he does not need to be so aloof
+and pray that he does not need to be so aloof

 to avoid having to explain the shortfall